 - At a temperature of 20 degrees celsius, potassium chromate has a solubility of 629 grams per litre in water.

 - When the temperature is increased to 100 degrees celsius, the solubility of this compound in water increases to 792 grams per litre.

 Potassium chromate can be produced by treating potassium dichromate along with potassium hydroxide.
 The most common oxidation state of chromium is +2, +3 and +6 and the electronic configuration of chromium 3d54s1 and the atomic number is 24.
 Potassium chromate is a powerful oxidizing agent and is extremely corrosive.
 This material is used in the production of colourants and in procedures of textile dyeing.
 The chemical formula for potassium chromate is K2CrO4.

 The uses of potassium chromate are listed below.

-- It is used as an oxidizing agent during organic synthesis.
+- It is used as an oxidising agent during organic synthesis.

-- It is used in the qualitative inorganic analysis to detect the ions in aqueous solution.
+- It is used in qualitative inorganic analysis to detect the ions in aqueous solution.

 - It is used in the manufacture of dyes.